We use cookies.

 Arden and GEM manages all referrals to NHS Children and Young People’s Gender Incongruence Services on behalf of NHS England and the new providers.

-If you have any questions on how to make a referral, contact agem.cyp-gnrss@nhs.net with any queries.
+If you have any questions on how to make a referral, contact agem.cyp-gnrss@nhs.net or call 0300 131 6775 with any queries.

-Please do not contact The Tavistock and Portman NHS Foundation Trust for any queries about previous or new referrals.
+Please do not contact The Tavistock and Portman NHS Foundation Trust or the new providers for any queries about previous or new referrals.

-At the instruction of NHS Wales, referrals of children and young people in Wales will only be accepted if made by Child and Adolescent Mental Health Teams with prior approval from Welsh Health Specialised Services.
+Referrals of children and young people in Wales will only be accepted if made by Child and Adolescent Mental Health Teams with prior approval from NHS Wales Joint Commissioning Committee.

 Advice for referrers

 Please carefully consider the appropriateness of a referral using the guidance below and on the form before making a referral.
-Not everyone who identifies with a gender other than their natal sex, or whose gender expression is different from what others might expect of them, will need to be seen by a gender specialist.
+Not everyone who identifies with a gender other than their natal sex, or whose gender expression is different from what others might expect of them, will need to be seen by this specialist service.

 Referring professionals must discuss the referral with the family / carer of the child / young person to provide detailed referral information and seek their agreement.